Get Rigged! The Differences in Rigging Quals.

 by Daniel Green

-Borges have a reputation as one of the best, so if you want to end up with them or someone like them, you’ll need to get into this career elevator in the basement: as a Dogman.
+Borges has a reputation as one of the best.
+So, if you want to end up with them or someone like them, you’ll need to get into this career elevator in the basement: as a Dogman.
 So named from the 1940’s industrial term for the man that worked with a [mechanical] lifting dog, the Dogman specialises in securing loads for the Crane Operator to lift.
-They communicate with hand signals, a radio or a whistle.
+They communicate with hand signals, a radio, or a whistle.
 A dogging course is a full five-day training package and will cost somewhere in the vicinity of $1500.
-There’s a lot of information to cover so there’s no allowances for any time off during training – if you miss a day you’ve got to start again.
-Once you’ve passed both the theory and practical, you take your certificate down to the Post Office and apply for a High Risk Work licence [HRW], which is the pink NSW government issued card that slips in your wallet.
+There’s a lot of information to cover.
+So there are no allowances for any time off during training – if you miss a day you’ve got to start again.
+Once you’ve passed both the theory and practical, you take your certificate down to the Post Office and apply for a High-Risk Work licence [HRW], which is the pink NSW government-issued card that slips into your wallet.
 It’s valid for five years.
-In the mean time your certificate and paper HRW means only one thing: it’s time to start dogging!
+In the meantime your certificate and paper HRW mean only one thing: it’s time to start dogging!

 So now you’re a working Dogman.
 Nice!
 A couple of years go by and your skills grow by the day.
 But you want more so you start looking into becoming a Rigger.
 Technically you can go from your DG course straight into your RB [Rigging, Basic], but it’s always a wise idea to school up on what being a Dogman is actually all about, so good choice to go do your time first!
-This too is a week long full time commitment that’ll cost around $1500 and builds on the skills you learnt in your DG course, as well as the skills you’ve learnt on site.
+This too is a week-long full-time commitment.
+This will cost around $1500 and builds on the skills you learnt in your DG course, as well as the skills you’ve learnt on site.